Mindukaz/Compiling-from-Whitespace-to-WebAssembly/log.md

 Date | Hours | Summary
 -----|-----|-----
 24/09/2018 | 1 | Created and and prepared github repository.
 Prepared dissertation template from moodle.
+25/09/2018 | 2 | Planned out the project week by week.
+Started reading the dragon book for compilers.
+Installed Mendeley for reference management.

 ## Week 3